 If the defendant is not charged with the crime of “Maintaining a Drug House,” they still may be penalized by the State of Michigan have to pay a civil fine of up to $25,000.
 If the defendant is charged with the crime of Maintaining a Drug House, they may be guilty of a “high court misdemeanor” or have to pay a criminal fine of up to $25,000, or both.
 A “high court misdemeanor” is a crime that is called a misdemeanor, yet is punishable by up to 2 years in prison and is handled procedurally just like a felony case.

-If you have been charged with a drug crime in Grand Rapids, Ann Arbor, Detroit, Lansing, Oakland County, or throughout Michigan, an aggressive criminal defense attorney is probably in your best interest!
+If you have been charged with a drug crime in Grand Rapids, Ann Arbor, Detroit, Lansing, Oakland County, or throughout Michigan, retaining an aggressive criminal defense attorney is in your best interest!

 Sentencing for felony crimes in Michigan depends partially on the defendant’s previous criminal convictions.
 In one recent Michigan case, the defendant argued that his prior record of a conviction for “Maintaining a Drug House” should be considered as a misdemeanor and not a felony since prior misdemeanors hurt the defendant less than felony convictions during the sentencing phase of a case.
 However, the court ruled that because it was a “high crime misdemeanor,” it was as if he had a felony on his record.
 This conviction was used against him in determining his sentence.